Close

 14-05-2024 7.30pm The Buck, Reeth Talk Dr Keith Thomas, chairman of Brewlab and one of our members, will talk on “Recreating Past Beverages.
 Bioarchaeology of Ancient Beers”.
 He has offered to bring some examples for us to sample! jane@swaag.org

-09-06-2024 10:15 am to leave at 10:30 am Thornton Rust Village Hall Car Park Guided walk to Addleborough summit and surrounding area.
+08-06-2024 10:15 am to leave at 10:30 am Thornton Rust - Car Park behind the cottages on southside of village (OS co-ord 973 888) Guided walk to Addleborough summit and surrounding area.
 Guide - Robbie Warriner Visit to Addleborough summit and the Burial Cairn, looking at the rock art on the summit.
-Then visiting the settlements and cairns around the south flanks of Addleborough.
-This walk is challenging, steep ascent to Addleborough summit.
-Bring you lunch Anne Jowett - swaagwalks@gmail.com
+Study the ancient landscape - settlements, cairns and burnt mounds This walk is challenging, steep ascent and descent to Addleborough summit.
+The area is peaty and wet, a walking pole maybe useful.
+Several Ladder stiles to negotiate Approx 5 miles Bring your lunch Anne Jowett - swaagwalks@gmail.com

 11-06-2024 7.30pm The Buck, Reeth Talk This will be a 'hands-on' session when Ric Carter, a SWAAG member, will talk about lithics (worked stone artefacts).
 He will be bringing examples for us to look at.
 If anyone has lithic finds of their own they are welcome to bring them along too. jane@swaag.org